mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 &=& \text{exp}\Big(-\int_B\frac{\text{exp}(\boldsymbol{\beta}\boldsymbol{x}(s)^\intercal + \boldsymbol{c}\boldsymbol{h}(s)^\intercal )}{1 + \text{exp}(\boldsymbol{c}\boldsymbol{h}(s)^\intercal )}ds\Big) \prod_{i=1}^m\frac{\text{exp}(\boldsymbol{\beta}\boldsymbol{x}(s_i)^\intercal + \boldsymbol{c}\boldsymbol{h}(s_i)^\intercal )}{1 + \text{exp}(\boldsymbol{c}\boldsymbol{h}(s_i)^\intercal )}  \nonumber
 \end{eqnarray}$$

-And if I had to guess, this is where people can get lost with this model.
-It's not necisarilly intuitive so it makes it difficult to know how to code it in your Bayesian programming language of choice!
+And if I had to guess, this is where people can get lost with this model!
+This likelihood is not necisarilly that intuitive so it makes it difficult to know how to code it in your Bayesian programming language of choice.
+But if we go through it piece by piece, the math here is not all that scary.

-But let's go through this piece by piece.
-To let you know we are headed, this equation is dividing the thinned Poisson process at all of the presence only points by the thinned Poisson process over the entire region *B* (i.e., the integral).
+To let you know we are headed, this equation is dividing the thinned Poisson process at all of the presence only data points by the thinned Poisson process over the entire region *B* (i.e., the integral).
 Yet, there is no fraction here, so how did I arrive at this conclusion?
-Whenever you see negative signs thrown around with exponentials or natural logarithms, this can indicate that some division is going on.
-For example, if you remember that `exp(log(x)) = x`, let me show you two different ways to write the equation <span>$$10 / 2 = 5$$</span>.
+Whenever you see negative signs thrown around with exponentials or natural logarithms, there could be some "secret division".
+For example, if you remember that `exp(log(x)) = x`, let me show you two different ways to write the equation <span>$$10 / 2 = 5$$</span> using exponentials and natural logs.

 $$\begin{eqnarray}
 10 / 2 &=& 5 \nonumber \\